polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 8: Install and configure Azure AD Connect

-In this task, you will create a new Azure AD user named **aadcadmin** with non-expiring password **demo/@pass123**, assign to it the Global Administrator role, and leverage it to install Azure AD Connect.
+In this task, you will create a new Azure AD user named **aadcadmin** with non-expiring password **demo/@pass123** and the Global Administrator role.
+Next, you will use this account during installation of Azure AD Connect.

+> **Note**: Integrating AD with Azure AD is required in order to implement AD-based authentication of Azure File shares, which you will use to implement highly available sapmnt file share.

 1. Within the Remote Desktop session to adPDC, in Server Manager, select **Local Server**, select the **On** link to the right of the **IE Enhanced Security Configuration** label, set the **Administrators** settings to **Off**, and select **OK**.